-IoT system comprises of large number of heterogenous connected devices with each device being a potential risk to the system.
+IoT system comprises of a large number of heterogeneous connected devices with each device being a potential risk to the system.
 It is important for the service provider to preserve the confidentiality and integrity of the data collected and sent across the network.
 Heterogenous nature of these devices makes the task of securing all these devices even more challenging.
 The weakness in one device could open access to other devices on the network

 IoT devices are essentially embedded devices that have their own limitations the three most prominent limitations being:

 These constraints imply that the same security features used in desktop computers can’t be used for IoT devices and alternate solutions are required.
 One of the alternatives is to use a central hub.
-These hubs link the long range network connections requiring large amounts of power like cell-networks, parabola-connections or Wi-Fi-connections while the shorter range network connections requiring low power are provided by technologies such as ZigBee, Z-Wave or Bluetooth Low Energy .
+These hubs link the long-range network connections requiring large amounts of power like cell-networks, parabola-connections or Wi-Fi-connections while the shorter range network connections requiring low power are provided by technologies such as ZigBee, Z-Wave or Bluetooth Low Energy .
 Edge devices report their data to the hub, and the hub forwards either processed or unprocessed data to central storage.

 Physically Insecure Devices

 Most of the time, IoT devices are installed and operate outside the physical possession of the service provider.
-Any comprise of the device can lead to introduction of rogue device within the network.
+Any comprise of the device can lead to the introduction of a rogue device within the network.
 Any unsecured storage or ports are targets for the hacker to tamper with the device.
 Security credentials stored within the device control all the security aspects of the device, hence utmost priority needs to be given to securely store the security credential within the device.

 Access Control and Authorization

-IOT devices allow themselves to be controlled and operated remotely, thus robust authentication and authorization is required to prevent access by malicious users.
-Some strategies include certificate-based authentication, password/PIN based authentication, biometrics etc.
+IOT devices allow themselves to be controlled and operated remotely thus robust authentication and authorization is required to prevent access by malicious users.
+Some strategies include certificate-based authentication, password/PIN-based authentication, biometrics etc.